oleg-codaio/png2c/README.md

 png2c
 ===================
-Program to convert a PNG file to an C header as an array in either RGB565 or RGB5A1 format.
+Program to convert a PNG file to an C header as an array of hexadecimal unsigned short integers in either RGB565 or RGB5A1 format.
 This is useful for embedding pixmaps to display with a PAL board or Arduino.

-**Usage: ** png2c pngfile [-a]
+**Usage:** png2c pngfile [-a]

 If -a is specified then the output format will be RGB5A1.